the danger of bargains in aesthetic medicine

 Last year around these Christmas dates, a patient went to the doctor’s office Eduardo de Frutos in Talavera de la Reina (Toledo).
 Her lip was swollen and even part of her face was semi-paralyzed after a cosmetic medicine treatment that a so-called nurse had performed at her home.
 Botox at home.
 The doctor was able to repair the damage and the woman decided that she would report it.
 It does not always happen, in fact it is not usual for a patient even with sequelae to start a judicial process.
 “But if they don’t, it is impossible to fight pirate treatments,” says De Frutos.

 The doctor, who also undergoes consultation in Madrid, belongs to the intrusion commission of the Spanish Society of Aesthetic Medicine (SEME), which will be presented as a popular accusation in the case.
 “In the last eight years, we see how this has become one of the main problems in our sector,” he says.
-Professionals speak of having detected treatments in hairdressing salons, supposed nurses who come to homes, products that are bought online or social media accounts in which it is only allowed to make an appointment by WhatsApp and notify the place and time of treatment 24 hours in advance.
+Professionals speak that they have detected treatments in hairdressers, supposed nurses who come to homes, products that are bought online or social media accounts in which it is only allowed to make an appointment by WhatsApp and notify the place and time of treatment 24 hours in advance.

 The doctors deduce that they make appointments with such a short time and in different places to avoid inspections.
 It is very easy to find accounts of Instagram that boast of treatments such as those known as Russian lips in which they advertise the different cities in which they will be available each week.
 It is like a kind of aesthetic tour that does not stop and in which many require payments in advance as a reservation.